aiadvocates/pytorchfundamentals/3_nlp/README.md

 In this module we will learn how to solve a simple question and answering problem NLP problem with PyTorch.
 Along the way you will the learn the fundemental skills you need to model your own natural language processing tasks.

 - Representing Text (BoW, Word2Vec, Contextual Embeddings)
-- Transfer Learning with Transformers
+- Neural Language Modeling (From MLPs to Transformers)
-- PyTorch NLP Question and Answering Demo with Hugging Face
+- Simple Transfer Learning Demo (HuggingFace DistilBert Question and Answering)